githubtraining/security/responses/01_class-introduction-issue.md

 In this course you will learn how to:

-- Enable Security features for repositories hosted in GitHub
+- Opt into vulnerability detection for private repositories.
+Public repositories hosted in GitHub detects for security vulnerabilities by default
 - Detect and fix security vulnerability in repositories when notified by the security vulnerability alert
 - Keep updated with security best practises by leveraging the use of a `.gitignore` file